allenday/nanostream-dataflow/simulator/README.md

 ## Sequencing Data Simulator

-This module infinitely uploads files to GCS according to timings defined in source file.
-Source file must be a tsv file with two columns and without header.
+This module infinitely uploads files to GCS according to timings defined in a source file.
+The source file must be tab-separated values with two columns and no header.

-Columns:
+Columns are:
 - `time` - float number or seconds when to upload file, relative to the simulation round start
 - `GCS path` - fully qualified URI of Google Cloud Storage object of the file that should be uploaded

-Example source file content, containing two sequences to be uploaded at 0 seconds and 0.483051 seconds offsets from program start time.
+Here is some example source file content.
+It contains two sequences to be uploaded at 0 seconds and 0.483051 seconds offsets from program start time.
 ```
 0	gs://bucket-name/0/read50_strand.fast5
 0.483051	gs://bucket-name/0/read55_strand.fast5